Max Pemberton: Life

+Works

 Pemberton's most famous work The Iron Pirate became a best-seller after it was published in 1893 and it initiated his prolific writing career.
 This is a story about a great gas-driven iron-clad, which could outpace the navies of the world and terrorised the shipping of the Atlantic Ocean.
-The following year, Pemberton's collection of stories titled the Jewel Mysteries: From a Dealer's Note Book was published.
+The following year, Pemberton's collection of stories titled the Jewel Mysteries I Have Known: From a Dealer's Note Book was published.
 This is a series of Mystery stories that each revolve around stolen jewels.

 Between 1896 and 1906, Pemberton edited Cassell's Magazine, in which capacity he published the early works of R. Austin Freeman and William Le Queux.
 He also wrote historical fiction including I Crown Thee King (1902), which is set in Sherwood Forest during the time of Mary I.

 During January 1908, and just one year after the death of Pemberton's friend and fellow Crimes Club member, Bertram Fletcher Robinson, he had a story titled Wheels of Anarchy published by Cassell.
 This book includes the following book dedication in the form of an "Author's Note":